Surfin' Bird (album)

-Surfin' Bird is the debut studio album by the Trashmen, released on 14 January 1964.
+Surfin' Bird is the debut studio album by the Trashmen, released on January 14, 1964.
 It was named after their novelty hit of the same name.
 The album peaked at No. 48 at the Billboard 200 chart.

-The album was recorded at Kay Bank Studio and rushed to the stores to capitalize on the success of the "Surfin' Bird" single, released two months earlier.
+The album was recorded at Kay Bank Studios and rushed to the stores to capitalize on the success of the "Surfin' Bird" single, released two months earlier.
 According to Rick Shefchik's book Everybody's Heard about the Bird, which chronicles the band's rise and fall, both the Surfin' Bird album and the single each went on to sell over a million copies.
 Richie Unterberger of AllMusic, who gave the album 4.5 stars out of 5, wrote that it "actually outstrips most of the Southern California-based competition, due to the ferocious grit of the playing and a vaguely demented, go-for-broke recklessness."

 1964 LP release

 Two editions are known to have an incorrect track list on the back of the sleeve – the track listing printed on the vinyl is correct, though.
 Interestingly, the erroneous track list was later used for the 1995 CD reissue (see below).

 The LP incorrectly credits the title track to Steve Wahrer, the band's drummer and vocalist.
 "Surfin' Bird" is actually a fusion of two songs by the Rivingtons: "The Bird's the Word" and "Papa-Oom-Mow-Mow".
 Following legal threats by the group, the song was re-attributed to all four members of the Rivingtons.

 "Kuk" is a song originally by the Astronauts.
 For reasons unknown, some copies of the album credit Rich Fifield, but not Jon Patterson, while others credit Patterson, but not Fifield.
 The 1995 reissue has Fifield listed in the credits, not Patterson.